How Many Throwers Per Flight or How Many Judges to Hire

 Experienced Judges can handle more throwers per flight

-Because I cater to throwers who travel in a multi-flight 9 event contest, I often keep the throwers per flight on the smaller side.
+Because I cater to throwers who travel to a multi-flight 9 event contest, I often keep the throwers per flight on the smaller side.
 This gives me the flexibility to take late registrations and walk ons.
 This gives me a margin of error when combining divisions into a single flight as there often are a few from each division that sign up late.

 However, the best laid schemes of mice and men often go awry and I have run a few big flights.
 If this occurs, think on your feet.
 If the flight has two division, split them in height events with one doing WOB well the other does sheaf (if throwing pits are open).
 Often there are throwers in these flights that can be pressed into service for weight events.